-- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company. - 2.
-All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed - 3.
+- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company.
+All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 2.
 The Mutual Fund under all its Scheme(s) shall not own more than ten per cent of any company's paid up capital carrying voting rights.

-Provided investment in the asset management company or the trustee company of a mutual fund. - Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 4.
+Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 3.
 The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Trustee and the Board of Directors of AMC.

-Such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities.
+Such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on government securities.

 Provided further that investments within such limit can be made in the mortgaged backed securitised debt, which are rated not below investment grade by a credit rating agency, registered with SEBI.

-- 5. A mutual fund scheme shall not invest more than: - a.
-10% of its NAV in debt and money market securities rated AAA; or - b.
-8% of its NAV in debt and money market securities rated AA; or - c.
+A mutual fund scheme shall not invest more than:

+a.
+10% of its NAV in debt and money market securities rated AAA; or b.
+8% of its NAV in debt and money market securities rated AA; or c.
 6% of its NAV in debt and money market securities rated A and below issued by a single issuer.

-The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the overall 12% limit specified in clause 1 of Seventh Schedule of SEBI (MF) Regulation.
+The above investment limits may be extended by up to 2% of the NAV of the scheme with prior approval of the Board of Trustees and Board of Directors of the AMC, subject to compliance with the overall 12% limit specified in clause 1 of Seventh Schedule of MF Regulation.

-Note: According to the Asset Allocation of the Scheme, the indicative allocation of the Scheme to Debt and Money market instruments shall be in the range of 0% to 100% of the net assets of the Scheme, subject to conditions specified.
+Note: According to the Asset Allocation of the Scheme, the indicative allocation of the Scheme to Debt, Money market instruments and / or units of liquid schemes shall be in the range of 0% to 20% of the net assets of the Scheme, subject to conditions specified.

-6. The Scheme shall not invest in unlisted debt instruments including commercial papers, except Government Securities, money market instruments and derivative products such as Interest Rate Swaps, Interest Rate Futures, etc. which are used by mutual fund for hedging.
+4. The Scheme shall not invest in unlisted debt instruments including commercial papers, except Government Securities and other money market instruments: